Christmas market destinations

 © Petra Links

-The Aachen Christmas Market is Germany's nearest Christmas market to the UK and can be reached from London in less than four hours.
+The Aachen Christmas Market is Germany's nearest Christmas market to the UK and can be reached from Calais in six hours by coach.
 Home to one of the most spectacular cathedrals in Germany, the city’s streets and alleys are transformed into a festive paradise with coloured lights and stalls selling speciality goods, including Aachen Printe, a kind of gingerbread traditional to the area.
 Aachen is probably our most popular Christmas market destination.

 © Anton Raath